Jiawei-Fu/academic_website/content/authors/admin/_index.md

 title: Jiawei Fu
 ---

 Hi~ I am a Ph.D. candidate in Politics at NYU.
 I am interested in a variety of topics in social science.
 In Methodology, I primarily study causal mechanisms and moderation.
-I am working on how to use a simple identification strategy to simultaneously estimate treatment and mediated effects.
+I am working on a novel and straightforward identification strategy for causal mediation analysis.
+The new method can convert a challenging mediation analysis problem into a simple linear regression problem.
+This allows researchers simultaneously estimate treatment and mediated effects.

 In formal theory, I am particularly interested in information and communication.
 The current project is on full revelation in the deliberation and debate.
 As you expected, I am both a Theoretical Implications of Empirical Model (TIEM) guy and an Empirical Implication of Theoretical Model (EITM) guy.

 Substantively, I study bureaucracy and inequality, with a special focus on China.

+This year, I am looking for a post-doc position!

 You can reach me via email: [jf3739@nyu.edu](mailto:jf3739@nyu.edu).